-We may also recommend that you sign a document to delegate your role as trustee (usually called a Deed of Delegation and Power of Attorney).
-This will state who can sign documents on your behalf if you're overseas or physically incapacitated.
-It cannot be used in the event of mental incapacity.
+We may also recommend that you sign a document to delegate your role as trustee.
+This will state who can sign documents on your behalf in certain circumstances such as short term incapacity.
 An EPA cannot be used in respect of a trustee's role.